Insider's Guide to Rio de Janeiro Downtown

 Pedra do Sal

-Experience the vibrant music and dance scene at Pedra do Sal, a historic square known for its lively samba gatherings.
+Experience the vibrant music and dance scene at Pedra do Sal, a historic square known for its lively samba gatherings, which is also a highlight of a curated by-night Rio de Janeiro tour.

 Boulevard Olimpico